blend-os/blend/README.md

 blend-files &
 disown blend-files

-To add to application launcher, move the .desktop to /usr/share/applications
+To add to application launcher, move the .desktop and the icon to /usr/share/applications

-sudo cp blend-settings.desktop /usr/share/applications
+sudo cp blend-settings.desktop blend-settings.icon /usr/share/applications